 Fact:

 IVF does not cause premature menopause.
-The eggs collected during IVF would naturally leave during the menstrual cycle.
+The eggs collected during IVF are eggs that would otherwise have been lost naturally during that cycle.
 The procedure does not deplete egg reserves and does not affect the natural course toward menopause.

 Conclusions